 ICE-POP 2018 - South Korea Winter Olympics

-and Paralympics (ICE-POP) to be held in South Korea in February 2018.
+and Paralympics (ICE-POP) and was held in South Korea in February 2018.

-NASAs GPM Ground Validation program will assist the Korean
+The NASA GPM Ground Validation program assisted the Korean

 Meteorological Administration (KMA) with the execution of the